 Today, we live in a highly connected and virtually borderless world.
 Companies are no longer restricted by geographical boundaries.
 They can establish subsidiaries anywhere around the globe.
-Not only that, they can also transfer resources including machinery, technology, knowledge, and even humans.
-For quite a few years, businesses have started using outsourcing as a measure to save costs and increase efficiency.
+Not only that, but they can also transfer resources including machinery, technology, knowledge, and even humans.
+For quite a few years, businesses have started using offshore staffing as a measure to save costs and increase efficiency.

 Outsourcing refers to contracting out non-core tasks and processes of a company to third parties that may be within or outside the home country.
 When outsourcing is done abroad, it is known as offshore outsourcing.
 Another concept called ‘offshore staffing’ is becoming popular in the business world.
 Although it is often confused with outsourcing, offshore staffing is a little different.

 Offshore hiring reduces costs, releases strategic resources, and helps businesses in establishing a global presence.
-It also enables them in getting access to a highly talented pool of individuals and work for longer durations.
+It also enables them in getting access to a highly skilled talent pool and work for longer durations.
 Companies not only earn high returns due to low labour costs but also the cost of technologies is lower in the offshore countries.
 All these factors result in low cost of production, higher productivity, and thus, higher profitability.

 Just like the two sides of a coin, offshore staffing comes with its own set of challenges as well.

 Differences in languages and cultural practices of the people belonging to the home country and the host country can lead to communication barriers.
 Most companies that indulge in offshore hiring use English as the primary language for communication.
 The hired remote workers might not have the same level of understanding of the language as them.
 A distinct accent, varied meanings of the same words, misinterpretations, and other semantic factors can cause trouble in effective communication.